🤿 SCUBA Stands for…

 ❕Make a Diving Plan

-Spending the time to carefully plan your dive is crucial to ensuring your safety underwater.
+Spending the time to carefully plan your dive is essential to ensuring your safety under the water.
 Before diving, regardless of who you’re diving with, be sure you’ve agreed on the ultimate time and depth.

 Be informed of the protocols for an emergency and locating a missing diver.
 These may differ significantly from place to place and are dependent on the circumstances of the dive.
 If you are diving without an instructor, plan ahead of the moment how you will traverse the site.
 Make sure you have all you need to get back to your departure end.

 Following through on your plans is just as crucial as making them in the first place.
 During the dive, keep an eye on your gauges.
 It’s all too easy to lose the trail of time and find oneself dangerously short on oxygen or many minutes into decompression.

 Use the rule of thirds to control your air supply.
 A diver should assign one-third of their oxygen reserve for the outgoing voyage, one-third for the recovery journey, and the remaining third as a protected spare, according to this guideline.